tsschultz/tsschultz.github.io/index.md

 I am a recent graduate from the **University of California**, **Berkeley**, with a Bachelor's in **Mechanical Engineering**.
 My career goal is to design, manufacture, and build innovative machines with a passionate team to positively contribute to the lives of others.
 My interests include mechanical design, home imporovement solutions, and medical technology.

-I also enjoy playing the bass guitar, rock climbing, learning languages, and spending quality time with friends and family.
+In also enjoy playing the bass guitar, rock climbing, learning languages, and spending quality time with friends and family.